sorabhtomar/intemporel/README.md

 Documentation
 ---------------

-Please refer to the documentation website: http://codes.cafe/projects/intemporel
+Please refer to the documentation website: http://www.dbansal.com

 Changelog
 ---------------

+1.0.7
+* Removed the_posts_navigation and the_post_navigation function definitions from template-tags.php

 1.0.6
 * Addressed text-domain bug